 Whether you need a periodic adult dental exam and cleaning or a full mouth restoration, Ridgeview is here to make sure dental problems don’t slow you down.
 Our accomplished and forward-thinking team delivers the most personalized care experience in Southeastern Wisconsin, making patient education a core part of our practice.
 As a result, in addition to leaving with healthier mouths and cleaner teeth, our patients leave more knowledgeable and more confident for whatever comes next.
 Call us today to set up an appointment.

 If you need treatment that’s outside the scope of our practice, we have a network of specialists to whom we can refer you to.

 Jeffrey D. Rhody

 Matthew T. Pruhs

-Prevention is one of the most critical components of good oral health.
+Prevention is one of the most critical components of good oral health as an adult.
 In addition to offering a range of preventive dental services, we also help our patients learn and exercise good oral hygiene in a manner specific to their issues so dental challenges don’t get in their way.